gapt/gapt/README.md

 Compilation and running:
 * sbt assembly
-* The scripts cli.sh, gui.sh, atp.sh look for the assembled jar and start the respective interface of gapt.
+* The scripts cli.sh, gui.sh look for the assembled jar and start the respective interface of gapt.

 See https://github.com/gapt/gapt/wiki/Compiling-and-running-from-source for